 In that case, is the information on immihelp.com outdated?
 Of course not.
 Are they wrong?
-Well, we will try to clarify the confusion of some of those people.
+Well, we will try to clarify the confusion raised by some people.

 What is sponsorship?

-Traditionally, U.S. visa sponsorship has been associated with the employer or close family member filing an immigration petition with the U.S. government for getting the green card for their employee or close family member.
-It has also been associated with certain nonimmigrant petitions such as work visa (e.g., H, L visa) as well as family visa (e.g., Fiance or K visa).
-In all of those petitions, the petitioner initiates the process requesting the U.S. government to grant the immigration benefit to the beneficiary.
+Traditionally, a U.S. visa sponsorship has been associated with an employer or close family member filing an immigration petition with the U.S. government.
+This would be for obtaining a green card for their employee or close family member.
+It has also been associated with certain nonimmigrant petitions such as a work visa (e.g., H, L visa) as well as a family visa (e.g., Fiance or K visa).
+In all of those petitions, the petitioner initiates the process by requesting the U.S. government to grant the immigration benefit to the beneficiary.
 In that process, among other things, the petitioner which is either an employer or family member shows to the U.S. government that they have enough financial resources to either pay the employee or take care of the expenses of the family member.
 Without such sponsorship, the beneficiary is unable to get the immigration benefit.

-However, there is absolutely no requirement that only the visitors themselves have to come up with that money and they must have their own money to fund the U.S. trip.
-For example, there are many elderly parents in India who are genuine visitor to the U.S. but don’t have the finances to fund their own trip.
+However, there is absolutely no requirement that only the visitors themselves have to come up with that money and that they must have their own money to fund the U.S. trip.
+For example, there are many elderly parents in India who are genuine visitors to the U.S., but don’t have the finances to fund their own trip.
 However, they have their son or daughter that lives in the U.S. who can very well fund their trip.
-There is absolutely nothing wrong in U.S. relative showing the proof that he or she has enough money to take care of their parents’ or in-laws’ trip to the U.S. To show that they are sincere about it and also to show the proof of the same, they fill the Form I-134, Affidavit of Support and provide other supporting documents to show the income and the savings to convince the visa officer that the helping relative indeed has that kind of money.
+There is absolutely nothing wrong in U.S. relative showing proof that he or she has enough money to take care of their parents’ or in-laws’ trip to the U.S. To show that they are sincere about it and to also show the proof of the same, they fill the Form I-134, Affidavit of Support, and provide other supporting documents.
+This is to show their income and savings to convince the visa officer that the helping relative indeed has that kind of money.

 Visitors InsuranceGet Quotes